CHTC/dask-chtc/docs/source/index.rst

     showing how to start up a :class:`CHTCCluster` and use it to perform some calculations.

+These pages have information for troubleshooting problems and handling specific use cases:

+:doc:`troubleshooting`
+    Solutions and advice for tackling specific problems that might arise while using Dask-CHTC.

 :doc:`docker`
     Information on how to build Docker images for use with Dask-CHTC.

-:doc:`troubleshooting`
-    Solutions and advice for tackling specific problems that might arise while using Dask-CHTC.

 Detailed information on the Python API and the associated command line tool